 Bank IRAs are ultra-safe investments.
 If you open one at a Federal Deposit Insurance Corporation (FDIC)-accredited institution, the funds you save in an IRA savings account or IRA CD receive deposit insurance up to the legal limit.
 Even if the bank were to fail, you wouldn’t lose the funds saved in your IRA.
 This is the right place to park your retirement cash if you’re super risk-averse.

-An IRA savings account pays interest, and the money accrues until you can withdraw it at age 59 1/2 or older.
-That said, interest rates are typically lower than the returns you could get in the stock market.
+An IRA savings account pays interest, and that interest compounds until you can withdraw your funds penalty-free at age 59 1/2 or older.
+That said, interest rates on bank IRA savings accounts are typically lower than the returns you could get in the stock market.

 |Latino Community Credit Union IRA Share Account (Traditional, Roth, SEP)